 About This Chapter

-- Understanding each essay's characteristics and structure
+- Understand the informative essay's characteristics and structure

-- Using sources and evaluating evidence
+- Use sources and evaluate evidence to support your analysis

 1. Informative Essay: Definition, Examples & Structure